gheja/js13kgames-sort/README.md

 A TamperMonkey script to add sort options to js13k entries pages.

-The random sort uses a seed that is stored in local storage so the order is maintained across page reloads and browser restarts, the visitor will not lose track.
+The random sort uses a seed that is stored in local storage, just as the selected sort mode, so the order is maintained across page reloads and browser restarts, the visitor will not lose track.